Tokio Jokio

 Tokio Jokio is a 1943 Looney Tunes anti-Japanese propaganda short directed by Norman McCabe.
 It is an example of American propaganda during World War II.
-The cartoon was banned from public broadcast after the war for its racist depictions.
-This is also noted for being the final Norman McCabe cartoon.
+The cartoon was withdrawn from public broadcast after the war for its racist depictions.
+This is also noted for being McCabe's final cartoon as director before he was drafted into the United States Army.
+The unit managed by Ray Katz would be taken over by Frank Tashlin shortly after.

 The name of the cartoon is a pun on "Tokyo", the capital of Japan (Tokio is the old English romanization), "joke".